Go To Previous Page 2

 Working Roles:

-• Collecting and analyzing insect specimens from crime scenes
+• Collecting insect samples from scenes.

-• Estimating time of death based on insect evidence
+• Estimating time of death.

 12. Forensic Nurse